 - The Shareholders' Agreement provides for the Districts to cast their 49% vote in all circumstances in one consolidated block.
-As the Council holds 18.68% within this 49% it is considered that the Council has greater power to influence the voting of the block; - At 1 April 2019, 4 of the 16 Directors were Council officers or councillors.
-At 1 July 2020, 2 of the 11 Directors were Council councillors, at 27 October 2021, 2 of the 12 Directors were Council councillors and at 31 March 2023, 2 of the 14 Directors were Council councillors and at 31 March 2024, 2 of the 14 Directors were Council councillors.

-Following adjustments to the financial information to align accounting policies with those of the Council, in accordance with the principal of equity accounting under the Code, the summarised financial information for the associate for the year ended 31 March is detailed below:
+As the Council holds 18.68% within this 49% it is considered that the Council has greater power to influence the voting of the block; - A At 1 July 2020, 2 of the 11 Directors were Council councillors, at 27 October 2021, 2 of the 12 Directors were Council councillors, at 31 March 2023, 2 of the 14 Directors were Council councillors, at 31 March 2024, 2 of the 14 Directors were Council councillors and at 31 March 25, 2 of the 14 Directors were Council councillors. - Following adjustments to the financial information to align accounting policies with those of the Council, in accordance with the principal of equity accounting under the Code, the summarised financial information for the associate for the year ended 31 March is detailed below: